bentayloruk/CsTasks/README.md

 ## Installation

-* Install the [FAKE package](http://nuget.org/packages/FAKE) *CsTasks extends FAKE*.
-* Install the CsTasks binaries.  *You have to build from source at the moment.*
+**Currently CTP release.
+Proceed at your own risk.**

+`install-package CsTasks -pre`

 ## Documentation

-* Create an `.fsx` script that references the FAKE and CsTasks assemblies.
+* Create an `.fsx` script that references the FAKE and CsTasks assemblies (located in the nuget installed package folders).
 [Example](https://github.com/enticify/CsTasks/blob/master/src/Enticify.CsTasks/ResetDiscounts.fsx#L1)
 * Use some of the CsTask functions in your FAKE targets.
 [Example]([Example](https://github.com/enticify/CsTasks/blob/master/src/Enticify.CsTasks/ResetDiscounts.fsx)

 ## Known Issues

 None.

-## Screen Shots

-TODO

 ## Release Notes

-*No release yet.*
+* [Version 0.1.3 is up on Nuget](http://nuget.org/packages/CsTasks).
+More ctp releases will follow.

 ## License